Soyukke/FrequencyControlOfVirtualSolarPower/README.md

 # Game for Social Change
 ## Title
-  Power system stability and control in using clean energy
+  Power system instability and control in using clean energy

 ## Concept
-  social issue : power system instability purpose : game format : simulation (electricity) in internet browser
+  Social issue : Power system instability in using clean energy Main purpose : Understanding importance of power adjustment Sub  purpose : Adjustment of power generation of thermal power plant based on electricity supply and demand Game format  : Simulation (electricity) in internet browser

 ## Aboub the game
-  who : all ages
+  Who          : All ages
-  how many : single-player
+  How many     : Single-player
-  how to play : operating is pushing button (up and down arrow key)
+  How to play  : Operating is pushing up and down arrow key

 ## Development method
-  Github
+  GitHub